analogdevicesinc/msdk/Examples/MAX32672/LP/README.md

 ## Required Connections

 -   Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
--   Select RX0 and TX0 on Headers JP10 and JP11 (UART 0).
 -   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   To achieve lowest current measurements, remove jumpers JP2-JP11 and disconnect the LCD.

 ## Expected Output